yuxiaoz/SGSN/README.md

 ### 3. Copy images and labels

-To build training set, copy the training images and the labels of dusk_sight, night_sight, rain_sight and sun_sight to X domain (./datasets/train/X/images/, ./datasets/train/X/labels), and copy the images and the labels of dusk_sight to Y domain (./datasets/train/Y/images/, ./datasets/train/Y/labels).
+To build training set, copy the training images and the labels (not label graphs) of dusk_sight, night_sight, rain_sight and sun_sight to X domain (./datasets/train/X/images/, ./datasets/train/X/labels), and copy the images and the labels of dusk_sight to Y domain (./datasets/train/Y/images/, ./datasets/train/Y/labels).

-To build test set, copy the test images and the labels of dusk_sight, night_sight, rain_sight and sun_sight to X domian (./datasets/test/X/images/, ./datasets/test/X/labels).
+To build test set, copy the test images and the labels (not label graphs) of dusk_sight, night_sight, rain_sight and sun_sight to X domian (./datasets/test/X/images/, ./datasets/test/X/labels).

 ### 4. Duplicate images and labels of night in training set